dat3Cph/material/flow5/week1-getting-started/Exercise0.md

 <ul><li>Lars</li><li>Peter</li><li>Jan</li><li>Ian</li><ul>
 ```

-Tomorrow we will use DOM manipulation and place this into a “running” web-page.
+In exercise 1, we will use DOM manipulation and place this into a “running” web-page.

 0.4  Given this JavaScript array: